SolidOS/mashlib/README.md

 The availability of these global variables depends on how the sub-modules are imported and exported and on where the variables are instantiated.
 For a basic theoretical read, please see [this resource](https://www.javatpoint.com/javascript-global-variable).

 What does `global` mean in mashlib?
 We mean the `global object` which depends on different environments.
-In mashlib, for now, we use the `window`context which means these variables will not work in non-window contexts such as Node.js environments if directly used.
-(This does not mean you cannot use mashlib in Node.js environments -> just import it through npm).
-We will switch this at some point to the [`globalThis`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/globalThis).
+In mashlib, for now, we use the `window` context which means these variables will not work if directly used in non-window contexts such as `Node.js` environments.
+(This does not mean you cannot use mashlib in `Node.js` environments; just import it through `npm`).
+At some point, we will switch this to the [`globalThis`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/globalThis).

 Next we list the most important window context/global variables and which sub-repos are they exported from: